-Ontario Mortgage Calculator
+Ontario Mortgage Payment Calculator

 Ontario mortgage calculator

-- Mortgage default insurance or CMHC insurance must be purchased for down payments between 5% and less than 20%.
-Visit RateHub’s CMHC insurance page for more details.
+- Mortgage default insurance - often called CMHC insurance - must be purchased for down payments between 5% and 20%.
+Visit our CMHC insurance page to learn more.

-Most taxes and fees are set at the provincial or even the municipal level.
-In Ontario, purchasers are responsible for obtaining Ontario mortgage rates, paying the PST on CMHC insurance, and covering Ontario land transfer taxes.
+Most taxes and fees are set at the provincial or even municipal level.
+In Ontario, purchasers are responsible for obtaining Ontario mortgage rates, paying the provincial sales tax (PST) for mortgage default insurance and covering Ontario land transfer taxes.

 Mortgage rates in Ontario

 Mortgage brokers and certain lenders can charge different mortgage interest rates depending on the province.
 Ratehub.ca has a comprehensive page of the best mortgage rates in Ontario.
 The most current Ontario mortgage rates are already included in the calculator above, so you can trust that the numbers it provides will be accurate.

 When applicable, the cost of mortgage default insurance, often called CMHC insurance, is added to your mortgage balance and paid off over the amortization of your mortgage.
 However, Ontario provincial sales tax (PST) on mortgage default insurance must be paid out in cash at the time your purchase closes.

 Our tools automatically calculate these taxes - you'll see them under the "Cash Needed" drop-down menu.

 Land transfer tax (LTT) in Ontario